FPGAwars/apio/COMMANDS.md

   -h, --help  Show this message and exit.

 Subcommands:
-  apio examples list         List the available apio examples. apio examples fetch        Fetch the files of an example. apio examples fetch-board  Fetch all examples of a board.
+  apio examples [35mlist       [0m  List the available apio examples. apio examples [35mfetch      [0m  Fetch the files of an example. apio examples [35mfetch-board[0m  Fetch all examples of a board.

 ```